Cobalt6700/JC_Button_MCP23017/README.md

 A derived class, ToggleButton, implements button objects that need only "push-on, push-off" functionality.

+This libary has been expanded to work with the MCP23017.
+Tested with an I2C device.
+It uses the same code, but adds the class "MCP23017_Button".
+The original code is unaffected, allowing you to use both Arduino pin Buttons and MCP pin buttons.

 ## Examples
 The following example sketches are included with the **Button** library: